Avanade/Beef/samples/Xyz.Legacy/README.md

 ### Execute using Azure Service Bus

 Next step is to publish the event to the likes of Azure Service Bus so one of more independent services can consume and process accordingly.
-The beef [`ServiceBusSender`](../../src/Beef.Events.ServiceBus/ServiceBusSender.cs) can accept either a specified queue name, or can infer from the event subject (i.e. a queue per entity).
+The _Beef_ [`ServiceBusSender`](../../src/Beef.Events.ServiceBus/ServiceBusSender.cs) can accept either a specified queue name, or can infer from the event subject (i.e. a queue per entity).
 The second option is the approach that will be used here.

 An Azure Service Bus Namespace with a queue name `xyz.legacy.person` is required to be set up.
 Once configured get the [_Shared access policy_](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-sas) for the Service Bus Namespace (not the queue itself) that has _Send_ and _Listen_ permissions (required for this sample for simplicity).